 3. When ready to serve, drizzle balsamic mixture over peaches and spoon a small scoop of cheese mixture into the hollow of each peach.
 Sprinkle with crushed pistachios.

 Variations: Once you master the art of grilling peaches, the sky’s the limit!
 They are also wonderful topped with vanilla ice cream or Greek yogurt and a drizzle of honey.

 Sprinkled with a dusting of cinnamon sugar, this fresh tart is sure to please.

 ½ teaspoon cinnamon

 1 tablespoon unsalted butter, cut into small pieces

 1. Preheat the oven to 400°.
-Peel, halve and pit the apricots and slice into ¼-inch thick pieces.
+Peel, halve and pit the peaches and slice into ¼-inch thick pieces.
 In a small bowl, combine the sugar and cinnamon.

 2. On a lightly floured work surface, roll the pastry into a 12-by-14-inch rectangle and transfer to a large rimmed baking sheet.
-Arrange the apricot slices over the pastry to within an inch of the edge.
+Decoratively arrange the peach slices over the pastry to within an inch of the edge.
 Drizzle the honey over fruit, then sprinkle with cinnamon sugar and dot with the pieces of butter.
-Fold the pastry edge up and over the fruit to create a 1-inch border.
+Fold the pastry edge up and over the peaches to create a 1-inch border.

-3. Bake the galette for about 45 minutes, until the pastry is nicely browned and crisp and the apricots are tender.
+3. Bake the galette for about 45 minutes, until the pastry is nicely browned and crisp and the peaches are tender.
 Transfer the pan to a rack and let the galette cool.
-Serve warm or at room temperature with a dollop of creme fraiche if desired.
+Serve warm or at room temperature.